xbankov/product_bundle/README.md

 ### Implement a regression model for the products’ prices (UnitPrice) prediction.

 I implemented simple neural network using encoded description using distillbert and encoded datetime fastai feature engineering to predict the price.
-I believe test MSE Loss of 0.4461 shows that I am in the right direction, and I decided not to improve it anymore for the ske of time.
+I decided not to improve it anymore for the sake of time.
 I also decide not to add it to the REST_API, as I believe that was not wanted from the FrontEnd team, but can be easily adjusted if needed.

 ### Dockerized RestAPI RUN